Ed Roberts (activist): Activism

 Before the Americans with Disabilities Act of 1990 was passed, Roberts realized that many of the buildings at UC Berkeley were not accessible to him or other wheelchair users.
 Disability rights activists wanted to end discrimination and have rights for people with disabilities that were mandated and protected by the law.
-In what came to be called the 504 Sit-in, Roberts and his peers demonstrated to enforce section 504 of the Rehabilitation Act of 1973, which stated that people with disabilities should not be excluded from activities, denied the right to receive benefits, or be discriminated against, from any program that uses federal financial assistance, solely because of their disability.
+In what came to be called the Section 504 Sit-in, Roberts and his peers demonstrated to enforce Section 504 of the Rehabilitation Act of 1973, which stated that people with disabilities should not be excluded from activities, denied the right to receive benefits, or be discriminated against, from any program that uses federal financial assistance, solely because of their disability.
 For 28 days, activists occupied the offices of the Carter Secretary of Health, Education and Welfare building located in San Francisco.
-The government staff refused to assist the protesters in any way.
-Other minority groups such as Black Panthers, the Butterfly Brigade, and even an anti gay violence group supported the disability rights movement and brought in food along with other materials to assist the protesters.
+The government staff refused to assist the protesters.
+Other minority groups such as Black Panthers, the Butterfly Brigade, and an anti gay violence group supported the disability rights movement and brought in food along with other materials to assist the protesters.
 While the protesters gathered, Roberts spoke to motivate the crowds of people.
 Eventually, government officials agreed to a congressional hearing which was held in the building.
-The testimonies of Ed Roberts along with other activists were so compelling that the representative from the Department of Health Education Welfare joined the sit-in.
-After relentlessly fighting for their rights, section 504 was signed into law and became fully implemented under President Nixon.
-This taught disability activists that they could shape the federal rulings in their favor.
-These acts of resistance was a contributing factor which paved the way for the creation of the Americans with Disabilities Act of 1990.
+The testimonies of Roberts along with other activists were so compelling that the representative from the Department of Health, Education and Welfare joined the sit-in.
+Section 504 was signed into law and became fully implemented under Richard Nixon.
+These acts of resistance paved the way for the creation of the Americans with Disabilities Act of 1990.